Yehor Shalfyeyev: Nyva Buzova

 In summer 2023 his contract with the club was terminated and it wasn't extended and in July 2023 he signed a contract with Nyva Buzova just promoted in Ukrainian First League.
 On 18 August, he made his debut against Karpaty Lviv at the Ukraina Stadium in Lviv.

 Bukovyna Chernivtsi

 In January 2024, he moved to Bukovyna Chernivtsi in the Ukrainian First League.
 Here he stayed until the end of the season, where he played 7 matches.

 Mynai

 In summer 2024, he signed for Mynai in the Ukrainian First League, making 12 appearances.

 FC Chernihiv

 On 25 January 2025, he moved to Chernihiv in Ukrainian Second League.
 On 11 April 2025, he made his debut with the new club against Lokomotyv Kyiv at the Bannikov Stadium in Kyiv.
 On 11 May 2025, he scored his first goal with the new club against Oleksandriya-2 at the Olimp Stadium.
 On 8 June 2025, he scored in the first leg of the Play-Offs against Metalurh Zaporizhzhia at the Chernihiv Arena.
 On 13 October he scored for the first time with FC Chernihiv in Ukrainian First League, in a 2–0 win with UCSA Tarasivka.
+On 15 February 2026, he signed a new contract extension with FC Chernihiv.
+On 22 April 2026, he reached the final of the Ukrainian Cup, after FC Chernihiv beat Metalist 1925 Kharkiv on penalties.
+On 23 August 2026, he scored his first goal in Ukrainian Cup against LSTM 536 Lutsk.